Yash-29-10-2003/ohslBCDA/README.md

 ## How to Use:

 1. Clone or download the entire repository as a ZIP file.
+Guide for forking and cloning : [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo]
 2. Set up a virtual environment:
     ```bash
     python -m venv venv